daftfox/rev-service/README.md

 The SerialService scans all host USB interfaces for plugged in devices with firmataBoard-compatibility.
 When recognized, they are added to the list of connected devices.

 ### Ethernet
 Devices are able to connect using nothing but a regular network connection.
-The EthernetService opens up and listens to a given range of ports.
+The EthernetService opens up and listens port 9000 by default.
-When a device connects to a port, that particular port is taken until the client device goes offline.
-By default ports ```3030``` to ```3039``` are opened up.

 ### WebSocket
 The frontend application can be fed through a WebSocket connection, again, promising near-realtime updates.